ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 -	**Disk Space:** Enough space to store the operating system, proxy server software, and potentially cached data.
 The amount of cache storage depends on your caching strategy.
 -	**Network Interface:** A high-bandwidth network interface card (NIC) is crucial for handling incoming and outgoing traffic efficiently.

 The proxy server can be deployed on either a {{site.data.keyword.baremetal_short_sing}} or {{site.data.keyword.BluVirtServers_short}} Instance (VSI) within the Classic environment.
-In this pattern we will use the VSI.
+This pattern will use a VSI to deploy a proxy server.